swhitty/IdentifiableContinuation/README.md

 > Note: The `onCancel:` handler is guaranteed to be called after the continuation body even if the task is already cancelled.
 Manually check `Task.isCancelled` before creating the continuation to prevent performing unrequired work.

-## UnsafeContinuation
+## Checked/UnsafeContinuation

-`withIdentifiableContinuation` internally uses a `CheckedContinunation`.
+`IdentifiableContinuation` internally stores either a `CheckedContinuation` or `UnsafeContinuation`.

+`CheckedContinuation` is used by the default methods:

+- `await withIdentifiableContinuation { .. }`
+- `try await withThrowingIdentifiableContinuation { ... }`

-To use `UnsafeContinuation` use the unsafe functions:
+`UnsafeContinuation` is used by the unsafe methods:

 - `await withIdentifiableUnsafeContinuation { .. }`
 - `try await withThrowingIdentifiableUnsafeContinuation { ... }`